pankajackson/ES2OS/README.md

 - `CONCURRENCY`: Number of parallel Logstash instances to process indices. (default: `4`).
 - `EXCLUDE_PATTERNS`: Comma-separated list of index patterns to exclude from migration (default: `none`).
+- `INCLUDE_ONLY_PATTERNS`: Comma-separated list of index patterns to only include in migration, all other indices will be skipped (default: `none`).

 ### Optional Settings